 After the procedure, the incisions are closed with sutures, tissue glue or surgical tape, and usually loosely covered with gauze so the area can heal.

-Recovery After Blepharoplasty
+Recovery After Cosmetic Eyelid Surgery

 After blepharoplasty, patients may be advised to apply lubricating drops/ointment and cold compresses to aid in healing and minimize side effects.
 Most patients return to work within a few days to a week, but should avoid exercise and strenuous activities for at least 2 weeks.
 Stitches are usually removed after 3 or 4 days.
 Most swelling and other side effects typically subside within 2 weeks.
 Contact lenses and eye makeup may not be worn for 2 weeks after surgery.
 Patients are typically advised to wear dark sunglasses outside or in bright light for 2 weeks to protect their eyes from sun and wind.